shdnx/MooCoverage/README.md

 If you read Hungarian, the best resource for getting acquainted with the project is reading my [BSc thesis](http://gaborkozar.me/szakdolgozat.pdf).

+The project uses the MIT license: you can do whatever you wish with it, so long as you don't hold me liable and you give credit where credit is due.

 Configuration and building
 --------------------------------------------------------------